digital-blueprint/relay-server-template/docker-dev/README.md

 * `sudo apt install docker-compose` to install docker-compose on Debian/Ubuntu
 * `sudo ./build.sh` - to build the docker images and install the PHP dependencies
-  * You need to enter your GitLab credentials twice in the process
 * `sudo docker-compose up` - to run the server: http://127.0.0.1:8000

 ## Running the Server